 This is just one way in which IBCs can improve the way in which you handle tablet manufacture, download our guide to discover more.

-If you are designing a new facility or adapting existing space, it is vital to think about the steps involved in production:
+If you are designing a new facility or adapting an existing space, it is vital to think about the steps involved in production:

 How you configure your production area will influence what equipment you choose and how the manufacturing process will flow.